|Nutritional Guidelines (per serving)|

-This is one of the easiest chutney recipes we have come across and literally requires placing on the stovetop and being allowed to plop away (plopping being the noise it makes as it cooks).
+This is one of the easiest chutney recipes we have come across and literally requires placing it on the stovetop and allowing it to plop away (plopping being the noise it makes as it cooks).
 You can use outdoor-grown rhubarb for the recipe as the thick stalks cook down really well and have a more robust flavor, but it works very well with new season forced rhubarb resulting in a lighter colored and flavored chutney as well.

-- Pour into clean sterilized jars, put the lid on and store.
-Has a long store cupboard life.
+Pour into clean sterilized jars, put the lid on and store.
+It has a long store cupboard life.

-- The best way to cook this chutney is in a large non-reactive or stainless steel pan, keep an eye on the chutney to make sure it is not burning at the bottom.
+- The best way to cook this chutney is in a large non-reactive or stainless steel pan.
+During cooking, keep an eye on the chutney to make sure it is not burning at the bottom.

 - The rhubarb chutney will keep for several months in sealed jars kept in a cool place but it is not necessary to put it in the fridge only once it is opened.

-The best way to serve Plopping Away rhubarb chutney is best served alongside cold meats, cheeses, and pies and a star on the Christmas table and especially good with pork pie and a good British cheeseboard.
+- The best way to serve Plopping Away Rhubarb Chutney is alongside cold meats, cheeses, and pies and a star on the Christmas table; it is especially good with pork pie and a good British cheeseboard.